rozbb/readtomyshoe/README.md

 - [ ] Write an accessible progress notifs for adding to queue, and error notifs for fetch and what not
 - [ ] Sort library by date added
 - [ ] Implement "next track" functionality with queue
+- [ ] Make the Dockerfile compatible with external volumes
 - [ ] Handle errors in article fetch better: delete temp files, implement retries to Google TTS
 - [ ] Save more metadata than article title: id, url, title, byline, text.
 Maybe store in the ID3v2 tags?
 - [ ] Show more detailed progress in the add article view